 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 The gynecologist performed an ultrasound and diagnosed Catton with a uterine fibroid, a noncancerous mass that grows in uterus, often during childbearing years.
 Although Catton was put on a waiting list for surgery, the procedure kept getting pushed back because of the global pandemic.

-Finally, one day in October, Catton collapsed in pain after dismounting from her horse while riding.
-She balked at going to the emergency room since she’d been told the uterine fibroid was benign.
+Then, one day in October, Catton collapsed in pain after dismounting from her horse.
+She balked at going to the emergency room, because she had been told the uterine fibroid was benign.
 So she took some pain relief medication and slept it off.
-A couple of days later, the pain roared back, forcing her to the ER.
+A couple days later, the pain roared back, forcing her to the ER.

 At first, doctors suspected an ectopic pregnancy, which happens when a fertilized egg implants and grows outside the uterus’s main cavity.
 But scans revealed that what had been growing inside her was ovarian cancer.